 Generally, folks understand the phrase “customer centric” to mean “we’re going to work really hard to do good things for our customers.
 In fact, customers are going to be a part of everything we do!”
 While taking customers’ needs into account throughout their experience with your product is a smart business move, there is more that can be done.
 We like to think of the next iteration of “customer centric” as “customer driven.”

 To understand the delta between the two, think of what it means to travel to the center of something.
 In a city, you have to go through the sprawling suburbs to get to the hip urban center.
 In a movie theater, you have to stumble over people’s knees to get to the center seats.
-When you have a Tootsie Pop, you have to lick approximately 252 times before you get to the center.
 By definition, the center of something has other layers around it that come first—unless, of course—you can somehow begin your journey in the center.